Posts by Todd Krohne

 As the year goes along, I hope to uncover many of these answers and will keep you posted.
 Maybe it will help as you fundraise "around the water cooler".
 In the meantime, if you have any ideas or suggestions, please don't hesitate to share.

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 My favorite time of year

-Written by Todd on July 19, 2010 at 12:27 pm
+Written by on Jul 19, 2010

 This is a wonderful time of year: summer fun, swimming, BBQ, vacation, and making final preparations for the MS Challenge Walk.
 That last summer favorite I just listed may sound a little strange, but I relish the later summer months when we as staff lock down all the Challenge Walk event logistics, send the Travel and Information Guide, create the cabin assignments at the Sea Camps, and put the finishing touches on all the festivities and evening programs with the MS Challenge Walk Steering Committee.